briandconnelly/nicheconstruct/paper/02_methods.md

 In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-We explore how niche construction affects this process hitchhiking along with adaptations, and whether cooperation can be maintained by selective feedbacks.
+We explore how niche construction affects the evolution of cooperation; specifically, how cooperative behavior can hitchhike with adaptive mutations to modified environments.

 ## Model Description